-Save this traditional Italian Panettone Cake recipe for Christmas or for any special occasion.
-Panettone is a deliciously sweet, cake-like bread that's loaded with bits of fruit, orange/lemon zest, golden raisins, and chopped almonds.
+Save this traditional Italian Panettone recipe for Christmas or for any special occasion.
+Panettone is a delicious, sweet, cake-like bread that's loaded with bits of fruit, golden raisins, chopped almonds, and tasty orange and lemon zest.

 The festive panettone cake is baked in a distinctive cylindrical mold making it a Christmas cake like none other.
-You'll enjoy trying this traditional Italian dessert cake.
+You'll enjoy trying this festive Italian fruitcake.

 3 cups all-purpose flour, sifted

 1/2 teaspoon salt